hashimati/Service-Requests-Offers-Microservices/README.md

     }
 ```
-In the saving offer service endpoint implementation, we will capture the Service Profider name from name attribute of the Principle object and the token from "authorization" string parameter.
-The "authorization" pararameter is annotated with @Header and we passed header-name "Authorization" in order to capture JWT token in "authentication" parameter.
+In the saving offer service endpoint implementation, we will capture the Service Provider name from the name attribute of the Principle object and the token from the "authorization" string parameter.
+The "authorization" parameter is annotated with @Header and we passed header-name "Authorization" to capture JWT token in "authorization" parameter.
 ```
 src\main\java\io\hashimati\offerservice\rest\OfferController.java
 ```